webmz/cos-policy-resources.github.io/README.md

 * <a href="https://scienceimpacts.org/" target="_blank">SCIMaP</a>, a project to help Americans explore how science and health research fuels the economy, supports jobs, and improves health outcomes.
 A June 2025 <em>Nature Human Bheaviour</em> <a href="https://www.nature.com/articles/s41562-025-02238-x" target="_blank">correspondence</a> outlines the project's methodology (though the article is paywalled).
 * <a href="https://theimpactproject.org/" target="_blank">The Impact Project</a>, which builds tools to demonstrate the nationwide value of public service on communities across the country.
 Maps track the individual impact of federal changes across different dimensions.
 * <em>New York Times</em> <a href="https://www.nytimes.com/interactive/2025/12/02/upshot/trump-science-funding-cuts.html" target="_blank">analysis on funding cuts to science and medicine</a>, published on December 2, 2025.
+* In the <a href="https://www.whitehouse.gov/wp-content/uploads/2025/05/Fiscal-Year-2026-Discretionary-Budget-Request.pdf" target="_blank">FY26 President’s Budget</a>, OMB required NIH to substantially increase the number of multi-year awards (or forward fund awards) instead of funding grants one year at a time. <a href="https://www.actfornih.org/about/" target="_blank">Act for NIH</a> devleoped <a href="https://www.researchamerica.org/wp-content/uploads/2025/11/ACT-for-NIH-Multi-Year-Funding-One-Pager_October-2025.pdf" target="_blank">a one-pager</a> on the impact of this proposed change.
 ### Indirect Costs
 * The American Association of Universities (AAU) has developed <a href="https://www.aau.edu/key-issues/financial-accountability-research-fair-model" target="_blank">the Financial Accountability in Research (FAIR) model</a>.